stanton26/AppDefense/labs/v2/aws-integration-lab.md

 In addition to sitting within the AWS Infrastructure, there is an Elastic Network Interface (ENI) connecting VMware Cloud on AWS and the customer's Virtual Private Cloud (VPC), providing a high-bandwidth, low latency connection between the VPC and the SDDC.
 This is where the traffic flows between the two technologies (VMware and AWS).
 There are no EGRESS charges across the ENI within the same Availability Zone and there are firewalls on both ends of this connection for security purposes.

-## How is traffiffic secured across the ENI?
+## How is traffic secured across the ENI?

 ![aws02](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/aws-integrations/aws02.jpg)